Bill Cosby and Roman Polanski expelled from the academy

 Related

-Hollywood mogul Harvey Weinstein, who has been accused of sexual harassment and assault by scores of women, was also expelled from the academy in October.
+Hollywood mogul Harvey Weinstein, who has been accused of sexual harassment and assault by scores of women, was also expelled from the academy in October amid the rise of the #MeToo movement.

+The code of conduct, adopted by the academy in December, states that the organization is no place for "people who abuse their status, power or influence in a manner that violates standards of decency."

+Cosby, a mainstay of American television for the second half of the 20th century, was never honored by the academy, but he co-starred in several feature-length comedies in the 1970s.